• Skip to primary navigation

 • Facebook

-Discover the combination of Gala apples, almonds and fluffy egg batter in this beautiful gluten-free sharlotka.
+You will love this recipe that is a combination of Gala apples, almonds, and fluffy egg batter in this beautiful gluten-free sharlotka.

 gluten free apple cake against yellow flowers backgdrop